 Student Notes are private transcripts that you create and save for future reference.
 Each note can store approximately 2-3 document pages worth of content.
-Fully qualified URL’s (example: http://www.collegeplannerpro.com) will automatically be transformed into clickable links inside of a note.
-You may copy and paste content in from other applications like Microsoft Word or Apple’s Pages.
+Fully-qualified URLs (example: http://www.collegeplannerpro.com) will automatically be transformed into clickable links inside of a note.
+You may copy and paste the content from other applications like Microsoft Word or Apple’s Pages.

 Notes are not viewable by your Students (or Parents) and are strictly kept private.
 Within each Student account, you have the ability to post notes.
 Information may be stored in these notes that you'd like to keep in each student's profile.
 For example, session notes after each interaction you have with a Student may be saved.

 Notes can be printed.
 As previously stated, Notes are private however you have the ability to email the note (or part of the note) to students and parents.
 For more information, check out the article, "How do I email a Note?"

 - Click on the “Add New Note” from the toolbar